simon-k/dotnet-code-coverage-badge/README.md

 The above command will generate an opencover report in ```TestResults/coverage.opencover.xml```.

 You don't necessarily have to use the above example to generate the opencover report.
 If you have other means of doing this, then that should not cause any problems.
-As long as you can provide a path for the file.
+You actually don't even need a .NET solution.
+As long as you can provide a path for the coverage file.

 ## Inputs
 | Name            | Required  | Description |